nimuh/nimuh.github.io/README.md

-# Nima Azbijari

-I am a PhD student at Oregon State University studying Artificial Intelligence.
-I have worked on a variety of different projects ranging from speeding up graph computations for social network analysis to building deep learning models to classify cancer from DNA.
-This website is meant to be a location for writing about my research and other projects.

 ## Education
 - University of California, San Diego, B.Sc.
 Cognitive Science (2018)
 - University of Hawaii at Manoa, M.Sc.
 Computer Science (2021)